 The views expressed here are his personal opinions and not those of his employer.

 Contact him here.

-Matthew Nied and Shawn Erker, “Clicking Away Privacy: The Tort of Intrusion Upon Seclusion in the Context of Email’” (2014) Journal of Internet Law [forthcoming].
+Matthew Nied (co-author), “Clicking Away Privacy: Email and the Tort of Intrusion Upon Seclusion” (2014) 17:9 Journal of Internet Law 3.

-Matthew Nied and Taylor Little, “Mason Capital Succeeds: Appeal Court Confirms CDS’s Ability to Requisition Meeting By ‘Empty Voter’” (2012) 7:4 Corporate Governance Report 41.
+Matthew Nied (co-author), “Mason Capital Succeeds: Appeal Court Confirms CDS’s Ability to Requisition Meeting By ‘Empty Voter’” (2012) 7:4 Corporate Governance Report 41.

 Matthew Nied, “Preventing Spoliation of Social Networking Profile Evidence in Insurance Litigation” (2011) 29:6 Canadian Journal of Insurance Law 81.